nilesh5566/nilesh5566/README.md

 ## 💭 Why This Work Matters to Me

 I gravitate toward problems where correctness and performance both matter — like compiling cryptographic primitives to WebAssembly so a browser can do post-quantum key exchange without ever touching a server, or building an ML-based intrusion detector that has to be both accurate and fast enough to run in real time.
-Building `pqc_Chat_App` and the Deauth Detection Dashboard taught me how to reason about security guarantees at a systems level, not just an application level — and TalentLaunch pushed me to think about product and scale: aggregating live data from 20 APIs and designing 26 AI tools that had to stay fast and reliable under real user load.
+Building `pqc_Chat_App` and the Real-Time WiFi Attack Monitor taught me how to reason about security guarantees at a systems level, not just an application level — and TalentLaunch pushed me to think about product and scale: aggregating live data from 20 APIs and designing 26 AI tools that had to stay fast and reliable under real user load.
 Going forward, I'm applying that same rigor to ML and deep learning, with the goal of building systems that are secure, efficient, and genuinely useful.

 ---